| Title: | Efficient Plotting of Large-Sized Data |

 the median of the sample gaps times the coefficient for detecting irregular gaps.

-By default, FALSE
+By default, FALSE.

-s are placed when gaps are detected.
+Indicates where NAs are placed when gaps are detected.

-, the first point after a gap will be replaced.
+If "end", the first point after a gap will be replaced.

-, the last point before a gap will be replaced.
+If "begin", the last point before a gap will be replaced.

-, both the encompassing gap data points are replaced.
+If "both", both the encompassing gap data points are replaced.

-This parameter is only effective when interleave_gaps == TRUE
+This parameter is only effective when interleave_gaps == TRUE.

-By default, "begin"
+By default, "begin".

-Numeric, optional.
+coef_gapNumeric, optional.
 The coefficient to detect irregular gaps.
 By default, 3.0.

 This parameter indicates the supported data classes.

-If all data classes are accepted, set it to NULL
+If all data classes are accepted, set it to NULL.

 clone()